risk-first/website/menagerie/Communication-Risk.md

 The second obvious [Abstraction](Complexity-Risk) going on here is that `curl` now believes it has a [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) connection.
 The TCP connection abstraction gives us the surety that the packets get delivered in the right order, and retried if they go missing.
 Effectively it _guarantees_ these things, or that it will have a connection failure if it can't make the guarantees.

 But, this is a fiction - TCP is built on the IP protocol, packets of data on the network.
 So there are lots of packets floating around which say "this connection is still alive" and "I'm message 5 in the sequence" and so on in order to maintain this fiction.
-But that means that the HTTP protocol can forget about this complexity.
+But that means that the HTTP protocol can forget about this complexity and work with the fiction of a connection.

 ### 5. HTTP - Hypertext Transfer Protocol